 This course is designed to give the student a clear understanding of the Bible version issue.
 The origins of the various texts, the methods and men used in translating the King James Version, and the weakness of new Bible translations will be examined, giving students a firm understanding of and unshakeable confidence in the KJV.

-This is a concentrated introductory course of Greek grammar, vocabulary, and syntax.
+This is a concentrated introductory course of Koine Greek grammar, vocabulary and syntax.
 This course is designed to develop a working knowledge of New Testament Greek.
+Prerequisite: EN 101 with a grade of a “C” or higher, and EN 102

 This course is a continuation of BL 301.
 Special emphasis will be given to the function of case, form, tense, voice, and mood.
 Some word studies will be done.
 (BL 301 is required with a grade of a "C-" or higher.)

 EN 201 builds on the previous grammar and composition foundation students received in EN 101 and EN 102.
-Students will review basic elements of grammar and analyze their use in the sentence.
+Students will review essentials of grammar and analyze their use in the sentence.
 They will also analyze basic elements of paragraph construction and clear writing skills and implement these components in writing exercises.
 An overview of the development of the English language will also be given.
-PREREQUISITE: EN 101 and EN 102
+Prerequisite: EN 101, EN 102

 This course is an introduction to missions, to its biblical basis, and to the current challenges and needs on the mission field.
 The purpose is to give the student a sense of the great need for missions today.
 The lives of great missionaries will be reviewed.